Spiral Model, advantages and disadvantages of spiral model in software engineering

 The spiral model is a combination of waterfall, incremental, iterative and prototype model.
 It is mostly used for big projects where continuous changes are required.

-Phases of spiral model:
+Phases of the spiral model

 - Planning